aksabina/SETBVE/framework/README.md

 After running the framework, the following directories and files will be generated automatically in the project folder:

 - **Archive/** – stores the results of each run in CSV format.
 Each file includes generated inputs, outputs and relevant metadata.
-- **Plots/** – created only for the `bmi` and `circle` SUTs.
+- **Plots/** – created only for the `bmi` and `circle` FUTs.
 This folder contains visualizations of a subset of the boundary candidates discovered during the run.